This guide is currently being written in Google Docs, part of the Google G Suite productivity app family.

 Remember, each role-based certification requires only one exam; these links will take you to the exams' landing pages and exam guides:

 None of the Google Cloud certifications has any dependencies or formal prerequisites.
-Therefore, you should focus on the GCP credential(s) that most closely align with your professional interest and aptitude.
+Therefore, you should focus on the GC credential(s) that most closely align with your professional interest and aptitude.

-Pluralsight published 13 skill paths that cover the aforementioned GCP job roles.
+Pluralsight published 13 skill paths that cover the aforementioned GC job roles.
 Those paths are:

-You should craft a study plan that aligns the previous Pluralsight paths with the content domains in your chosen GCP certification exam.
+You should craft a study plan that aligns the previous Pluralsight paths with the content domains in your chosen GC certification exam.

 Pluralsight's Role IQ quantifies your technical proficiency in a specific job role.
 A role consists of one or more courses; some of these courses have associated Skill IQs that measure your knowledge of a certain technology.

-As of this writing in May 2020 Pluralsight has two GCP-aligned Role IQs, each with three associated Skill IQs:
+As of this writing in May 2020 Pluralsight has two GC-aligned Role IQs, each with three associated Skill IQs:

 In fact, Figure 2 shows you a representative assessment question from our Google Cloud Engineer Skill IQ.